 Made from the pounded bark of the paper mulberry tree, this thick cloth, also called masi cloth, is stenciled or stamped with ancient symbols (turtles and flowers are popular motifs), and they make distinctive and authentic wall hangings.
 You can also purchase tapa cloth handbags, picture frames, boxes, and even some clothing.

 Fijians are known for their drumming, which plays a significant role in many of the traditional rituals and ceremonies.
 You can buy locally-made drums of all sizes at most crafts markets and souvenir shops.

-Fijians are renowned for their love of singing—almost all resorts send you off with the staff gathered to sing "Isa Lei," the country's traditional farewell song.
-If you love the clear, harmonious voices of Fiji, purchase a CD to listen to back home and feel transported back to your idyllic South Pacific hideaway.
+Residents of Fiji are renowned for their love of singing—almost all resorts send you off with the staff gathered to sing "Isa Lei," the country's traditional farewell song.
+If you love the clear, harmonious voices of Fijians, purchase a CD to listen to back home and feel transported back to your idyllic South Pacific hideaway.

 Spices and Food Stalls

 In many of the markets, you'll find local purveyors selling fresh fruits and vegetables, dairy, and spices.
 Produce items are safe to eat.
 Just do a routine check for blemishes and bruises before buying.